NiryoRobotics/ned_ros/sphinx_doc/source/real_robot.rst

 Stopping the service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-First you will need to stop the Niryo ROS Stack that is automatically started when the robot boot up.
+First you will need to stop the Niryo ROS Stack that is automatically started when the robot boots up.
 Use the system linux command to do so:

 .. code::